foobacca/reduce-django-page-size/presentation-notes.md

 Show example from BBC News website

 - django-htmlmin
+  - gave us 10-20% reduction on HTML (and still after gzip)
   - young and a bit buggy tbh
   - and only comes on when DEBUG=False - so if you get weird bugs in production ...
   - can be used outside django